Why Do Some Coworkers Have Slopey Shoulders And Brush You Off When You Need Their Help?

 4. Lead by Example

-Strong leadership sets the tone for an organization.
+Strong leadership sets the tone for an organisation.
 When managers and executives demonstrate accountability, employees are more likely to follow suit.

 Positive reinforcement works.
-Recognizing employees who consistently take responsibility encourages others to do the same.
+Recognising employees who consistently take responsibility encourages others to do the same.

 Final Thoughts: How to Get Rid of the Slopey-Shouldered Mindset for Good